Ultimate Guide To Amateur Blogging – No Experience Needed

 Research your competitors.
 Guest what?
-You do not need to reinvent the wheel, and if it ain’t broke don’t fix it.
+You don’t need to reinvent the wheel, and if it ain’t broke don’t fix it.
 What does this mean?

 You can find your competitors by using the Keysearch.co and clicking on the “Explorer” page then adding your website name and scrolling down to see who your top competitors are.

-Keyword Researching.
+Keyword Research.
 Once you find your competitors, it is time to find the top posts and keywords that they are ranking on google.

-Well, these are the words that your ideal readers are searching for on the search engines, and in order to be found, you must be able to target the right keywords so that you are able to be ranked and seen on google searches.
+Well, these are the words that your ideal readers are searching for on the search engines, and in order to be found, you must be able to target the right keywords so that you can be ranked and seen on google searches.

-In order to do this, you will enter Keysearch.co and do the following:
+To do this, you will login to Keysearch.co and do the following: